iamabotama/gor-boy-list/GORBOY_Tokenomics_Whitepaper.md

 ## ABSTRACT

+GORBOY is a meme native ecosystem and participation token built on Gorbagana, engineered to convert culture into coordination and gameplay into sustainable on chain economies.

-GORBOY is a framework where culture, infrastructure, and predictable economics coexist.
+GORBOY is not a single product and not a speculative meme coin.
+It is a framework where culture, infrastructure, and predictable economics coexist.

+The ecosystem is designed for three equally important participants:

+**Gamers**, who earn transparently through gameplay

+**Developers**, who integrate via open, fair infrastructure

-The ecosystem is designed for three equally important participants: **Gamers**, who earn transparently through gameplay. **Developers**, who build safe, on chain games using trusted tools and infrastructure. **Token holders**, who benefit from controlled supply and long term alignment.
+**Token holders**, who benefit from controlled supply and long term alignment

-Built on Gorbagana with predictable emissions, self regulating rewards, and auditable on chain mechanics.
+GORBOY combines meme culture with engineered systems: predictable emissions, self regulating rewards, and auditable on chain mechanics.

 ---